Trevelopment/mazdatweaks/_posts/2018-08-30-background.md

 **Controls:**

-- Up /Down / Left / Right / Rotate: Select Background
+- Up / Down / Left / Right / Rotate: Select Background
 - Select: Choose Background

+##### Adding your own backgrounds:
+1. Choose a image that is 800x480
+2. Go into the folder `casdk/apps/app.background/background` and put the image in that folder with the others
+3. In that same folder open the file "list.js" and add the name of the file to the list in quotes and comma after like the other list entries.
+You can add it anywhere in the list.
+4. Last step is to make a smaller copy of the image size 225x135 with the same filename and add it to `casdk/apps/app.background/icons`